octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.6 - 2023-06-29 =
+* Added 'Base URL' option to BDP format as this might change based on a BDP account enviroment
+* Added better debugging to BDP when invalid JSON is returned
+* Capitalise frequency in import/export tables
+* Corrected imports set to run every 15 minutes not respecting this

 = 2.0.5 - 2023-06-29 =
 * Corrected plugin not working if Houzez had been white labelled